Skip to content

 Section titled “T13: Credential sharing / proxy laundering”

-Attack: One license ID shared across organizations.
-Countermeasure (protocol): Exchange monitors usage patterns (IP diversity, volume spikes).
-Ed25519 agent signatures bind requests to specific key pairs.
+Attack: One billing reference shared across organizations.
+Countermeasure (protocol): Anti-abuse is anchored on the verified requester identity (domain/key), not on the self-supplied billing_ref (an opaque billing handle that proves no entitlement).
+Exchange monitors usage patterns (IP diversity, volume spikes).
+Ed25519 agent signatures bind requests to specific key pairs; billing_ref only attributes cost.

 3. Provider-Side Threats (Dishonest Provider)